Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 \subsubsection{Nonlinear pendulum}

-The nonlinear pendulum is a non-chaotic Hamiltonian system with continuous spectra and challenging Koopman operator theory.
+The nonlinear pendulum is a nonchaotic Hamiltonian system with continuous spectra and challenging Koopman operator theory.
 Here, we consider a corresponding discrete-time system by sampling~\eqref{eq:non_lin_pend_ham} with a time-step of $\Delta_t=1$.
 We collect $M_1$ data points on an equispaced tensor product grid corresponding to the periodic trapezoidal quadrature rule in the $x_1$ direction and a truncated\footnote{We select a truncation to $x_2\in[-L,L]$ so that the $g$ and $\mathcal{K}^ng$ are negligible for $|x_2|>L$.} trapezoidal quadrature rule in the $x_2$ direction.
 To simulate the collection of trajectory data, we compute trajectories starting at each initial condition using the \texttt{ode45} command in MATLAB.
+We stress that we only use \texttt{ode45} as a black-box integrator - all of our algorithms in this paper are purely data-driven.

-We look at the following observable that involves non-trivial dynamics in each coordinate:
+We look at the following observable that involves nontrivial dynamics in each coordinate:

-where $C\approx 0.24466788518668$ is a normalization constant. \cref{fig:pendulum1} shows high resolution approximations of the spectral measure corresponding $\nu_g$ for $N=100$ using $M_1=50000$ and $N=1000$ using $M_1=10^6$.
-The spectral measure has a continuous component away from $\theta=0$.
+where $C\approx 0.24466788518668$ is a normalization constant. \cref{fig:pendulum1} shows high resolution approximations of the spectral measure $\nu_g$ for $N=100$ using $M_1=50000$ and $N=1000$ using $M_1=10^6$.
+The spectral measure is purely continuous (no atoms) away from $\theta=0$, consistent with the general theory of integrable Hamiltonian systems with one degree of freedom \cite{mezic2020spectrum}.
 Note that the constant function $1$ is not in $L^2([0,2\pi]_{\mathrm{per}}\times\mathbb{R})$ and hence cannot be an eigenfunction.
-We confirmed this by using \cref{atom_theorem} for larger $N$ and observing that the peak in \cref{fig:pendulum1} (left) does not grow as fast as $\propto N$.
-However, there is a singular component of the spectral measure at $\theta=0$.
+We confirmed this by using \cref{atom_theorem} for larger $N$ and observing that the peak at $\theta=0$ seen in \cref{fig:pendulum1} does not grow as fast as $\propto N$.
+However, the spectral measure behaves singularly at $\theta=0$.

-There are two challenges associated with \cref{alg:spec_meas_poly} when $N$ is large.
-First, $M_1$ needs to be large enough to adequately approximate $\langle g,\mathcal{K}^ng\rangle$ for $-N\leq n\leq N$, which is observed in~\cref{fig:pendulum1} when we move from the left to the right panel.
-Second, the \texttt{ode45} command in MATLAB to compute trajectory data is severely limited in the case of chaotic systems, even with tiny time-steps.
-For chaotic systems (e.g., double pendulum), the first few Fourier coefficients of $\nu_{g}$ can be estimated, but long trajectories can quickly become inaccurate.
-This problem is inherently associated with chaotic systems and occurs for other methods of collecting trajectory data (including experimental).
-We overcome this by deriving an algorithm to approximate spectral measures $\nu_g$ without needing long trajectories (see~\cref{res_kern_fin}).